JoeDalton/SpaceFlight/README.md

     `poetry add/remove dependency`

-  * If this is a test dependency, do `poetry add/remove dependency --test`
+  * If this is a test dependency, do `poetry add/remove --group test dependency`
-  * If this is a development dependency, do `poetry add/remove dependency --dev`
+  * If this is a development dependency, do `poetry add/remove --group dev dependency`

-* To update from the template:
-  * `cruft update`
+  * If this is a documentation dependency, do `poetry add/remove --group docs dependency`

 # User
 To be announced :)